Chapter Ten: Property, Plant, & Equipment

 It is important to note that tax methods and financial accounting methods are not always the same.
 This is certainly true when it comes to the subject of depreciation.
 For example, when the economy “slows down” governments will often try to stimulate economic investment activity by providing special incentives that are realized through rapid depreciation for tax purposes (even immediate write-off in some cases).
 The depreciation causes a decrease in taxable income and a company’s tax obligation.
 This feature can provide significant incentives for capital investment.

 The history of tax laws is marked by many changes to the depreciation rates and methods.
-As a result, it is difficult to generalize.
-But, one depreciation technique is known as the Modified Accelerated Cost Recovery System (MACRS, pronounced “makers”).
+As a result, it is difficult to generalize; but, one depreciation technique is known as the Modified Accelerated Cost Recovery System (MACRS, pronounced “makers”).
 MACRS provides for a general depreciation system and an alternative system.
-Within those systems are generally provisions relating to the 200% declining balance, 150% declining balance, and straight-line techniques.
+Within those systems are general provisions relating to the 200% declining balance, 150% declining balance, and straight-line techniques.

-Further, tax systems will generally stipulate the useful life of an asset rather than leaving it to the imagination of the taxpayer.
+Further, tax systems will typically stipulate the useful life of an asset rather than leave it to the imagination of the taxpayer.
 Tax codes tend to be very complete in identifying assets and their lives.
-Tax codes tend to be “favorable” to taxpayers, and generally result in depreciation occurring at a faster rate than under generally accepted accounting principles.
+Tax codes tend to be “favorable” to taxpayers, and commonly result in depreciation occurring at a faster rate than under generally accepted accounting principles.

 If a lease effectively transfers the “risks and rewards” of ownership to the lessee, then the applicable accounting rules dictate that the lessee account for the leased asset as though it has been purchased.
 The lessee records the leased asset as an item of property, plant, and equipment, which is then depreciated over its useful life to the lessee.
 The lessee must also record a liability reflecting the obligation to make continuing payments under the lease agreement, similar to the accounting for a note payable.
 Such transactions are termed capital leases.
 Note that the basic accounting outcome is as though the lease agreement represents the purchase of an asset, with a corresponding obligation to pay it off over time (the same basic approach as if the asset were purchased on credit).

 Why all the trouble over lease accounting?
 Think about an industry that relies heavily on capital lease agreements, like the commercial airlines.
-One can see the importance of reporting the airplanes and the fixed commitment to pay for them.
-To exclude them would render the financial statements not representative of the true nature of the business operation.
+One can see the importance of reporting the aircraft and the fixed commitment to pay for them.
+To exclude them from the financial statements would fail to represent the true nature of the business operation.